 Dental crowns are dental restorations that cover chipped, cracked, fractured, or weakened teeth.
 Our office typically uses crowns as the final restoration for dental bridges or dentures.
 They easily provide a natural-looking prosthetic.
-Seaside Family and Cosmetic Dentistry offer dental crown treatment in Hampstead, NC.
+Seaside Family and Cosmetic Dentistry offers dental crown treatment in Hampstead, NC.

 Dr. Lauren Francis and her experienced dental team help patients restore their smiles with crowns for a more stable and healthier bite.